blahah/orb14_bestpractice/get_involved.md

 ## Contributing a new workflow

 Please contribute any new workflows as GitHub pages.
-The workflow will be reviewed by the admins, and if it is found to follow best practices, will be added to the website.
+The workflow will be reviewed by the community, and if it is found to follow best practices, will be added to the website.